what is http protocol

 Request URI (Uniform Resource Identifier):

-HTTP Version: Indicates which version of the HTTP protocol the request is using.
-Common versions include HTTP/1.1, which many people have used for many years.
-The newer versions, HTTP/2 and HTTP/3, offer better performance and efficiency.
+Version of http: This shows which version of the hypertext transfer protocol the request is using.
+Common versions are HTTP/1.1, used for many years.

 Body (for POST, PUT, etc.): This is where the data goes when sent to the server.
 It can include form fields or JSON payloads.